 Ethnological Lectures — Matthias Alexander Castrén — Ethnological overview of the Samoyed peoples and five Samoyed fairy tales from the posthumous lectures of Finnish linguist M.A.
 Castrén (1857), translated from German into English for the first time.

-Introduction to Uralic Sacred Traditions — An introduction to the sacred traditions of the Uralic peoples — from the bear cults of the Ob-Ugrians and the living paganism of the Mari to the noaidi drums of the Sami and the táltos flights of the Hungarians — spanning the taiga, the tundra, and the steppe.
+Introduction to Uralic Sacred Traditions — A source-critical introduction to the sacred traditions of the Uralic peoples — from the Ob-Ugrian bear cults and Mari paganism to Sami noaidi drums and Hungarian táltos traditions.

 Shamanism in Siberia — M.A.
 Czaplicka — An excerpt from Aboriginal Siberia (1914) by M.A.
 Czaplicka, documenting shamanic practices, beliefs, and rituals among the indigenous peoples of Siberia including the Chukchee, Koryak, Yakut, Buryat, and other tribes.